 To forestall the development of bacteria and viruses that can cause the shrivelling and drying of your cut flowers, in every case clean your water vase.
 Try not to leave your jar dry without appropriate cleaning as these bacteria and viruses may kill your new bouquets.
 Use a quart of warm water in cleaning your vase for the best results.

 It is important to change and include a decent measure of water from time to time to keep up the newness and restrain from drying and shrivelling of the flowers.
 This additionally keeps away a terrible smell brought about by filthy water.

 Clean and Healthy Water

-A little amount of sugar into the water helps nourish the flowers and boosts the opening of the blooms.
-In addition, a little vinegar or lemon mixed into the water helps hinder the growth of bacteria and viruses.
-This will also keep your flowers fresher for a longer time.
+A little bit of sugar added into the water supports the flowers and lifts the opening of the petals.
+Adding a tiny bit of vinegar or lemon blended appropriately hinders the development of bacteria and viruses.
+This will also save the freshness of your flowers for a more extended vase life.